chapnickc/HPCJobExample/README.md

 ### Notes:

-The path to the MATLAB can be found from `which matlab` when you are on the login node.
+The path to the MATLAB executable can be found from `which matlab` when you are on the login node.

 The double quotes around `$PWD` the expand the environmental variable to give the full path of the directory in which this script is executed.
 When using the `addpath()`